da-dumont/personal-site/content/blog/make-sure-youre-not-around.md

 I work with talented and smart people&mdash;way smarter than I'll ever be.
 I fully trust that our team will continue to deliver and innovate for the business and our customer base, whether I am around or not.

 At the end of the day, take your time off and have no regrets about it.
-Being with our two boys and experiencing being parents for the first weeks of their lives is magical and time we will never forget.
-We know not everybody has it as good as us in terms of flexibility.
-For that, we're thankful and appreciative.
+Being with our two boys and experiencing being parents for the first weeks of their lives is magical and a time we will never forget.
+We are filled with gratitude and appreciation to our employers and the flexibility for that time off.